raspberrypilearning/talk-like-a-pirate/worksheet.md

   - `function(){` - ...execute the code inside this function... (**action**)

   What do you think the code `var words = $("#normal").val();` means?
 Can you break it down into parts?
-  - `var words =` - we are making a *variable* called `words` to store some data
+  - `var words =` - we are making a variable called `words` to store some data
   - `$('#normal')` - what is this identifier referring to?
   - `.val();` - this function means "the value of"

   Can you break down the line `$("#pirate").val(words);` and have a guess what it does?

-  Predict what will happen when you save the code and type something into the "Landlubbers" box, then try it and see if you were right.
+  Predict what will happen when you save the code and type something into the Landlubbers box, then try it and see if you were right.

-1. If your code worked correctly, the same words you type in the **Landlubbers** box should appear in the **Pirates** box as you type.
+1. If your code worked correctly, the same words you type in the Landlubbers box should appear in the Pirates box as you type.
 Although this is not the finished product, it is a good step forward because we now know how to make the contents of the `pirate` textarea change when something is typed in the `normal` textarea.

 ## Replace words with pirate words

 1. To talk like a pirate, we need to replace certain words with their piratical equivalent.
 For example, we know pirates say "ahoy" instead of "hello".
-Luckily we know the text that was typed in the **Landlubbers** text box because we have retrieved and stored it in our `words` variable.
+Luckily we know the text that was typed in the Landlubbers text box because we have retrieved and stored it in our `words` variable.
 Let's use a function to find the word `"hello"` and replace it with `"ahoy"`.

 1. Here is a line of code which should be copied and pasted where the gap is left in the previous code, between creating the variable `words` and assigning its value to the textarea with the id `#pirates`.